kamalkhan/path/README.md

 $path = new \Bhittani\Path\Path();

-// Use the api calls as demonstrated below.
+// Use the API calls as demonstrated below.
 ```

 ### Sanitize